OpenCTI-Platform/docs/docs/usage/automation.md

 If you check the option "Only last modified entities after the last run', then the playbook will exclude from each run the entities that have not changed since last run.

+##### Specificities of the component

+**Include all entities in a signel bundle**: this options allows you to add all entities found in a single bundle.
+This is useful if you want for instance to send a single email containing multiple entities at once.

 ![Querying last incidents](assets/playbook_query_regular.png)

 ### Available for manual enrollment / trigger